Last Updated September 14, 2023

-The European General Data Protection Regulation (GDPR) was approved on April 14, 2016, by the European Parliament and went into effect as of May 25, 2018.
-The GDPR is a regulation on the collection and processing of information related to an individual residing within the European Union (EU).
+The European General Data Protection Regulation (GDPR) became enforceable on May 25, 2018.
+The GDPR is a regulation on the collection and processing of personal data related to individuals residing within the European Union (EU).

 The GDPR's six key principles, as detailed in Article 5 of the legislation, include:

-For the GDPR, we are considered processors for the data we collect from you, the controller.
-As a processor, Articulate commits that data put in our care by EU data subjects is:
+For the GDPR, we are considered a data processor for the data we collect as we deliver e-learning services to our customers, the data controller.
+As a data processor, Articulate commits that data put in our care by EU data subjects is:

 - Collected conservatively and with willful consent